 \( \alpha _{n} \) | \( 1 \) | \( \frac{1}{2} \) | \( \frac{1}{3} \) | \( \frac{1}{4} \) | \( \frac{1}{5} \) | \( \frac{1}{6} \) | \( \frac{1}{7} \) | \( \frac{1}{8} \) | \( \frac{1}{9} \) | \( \frac{1}{10} \) |

-We can see that our estimation algorithm has a smoothing effect on the measurements, and it converges towards the true value.
+The estimation algorithm has a smoothing effect on the measurements and converges toward the true value.

 In this example, we've developed a simple estimation algorithm for a static system.
-We have also derived the state update equation, which is one of the five Kalman Filter equations.
+We have also derived the state update equation, one of the five Kalman Filter equations.
+We will revise the state update equation in the next chapter.

-Now, it is time to examine a dynamic system that changes its state over time.
-In this example, we are going to track a constant-velocity aircraft in one dimension using the α-β filter.
+It is time to examine a dynamic system that changes its state over time.
+In this example, we track a constant-velocity aircraft in one dimension using the \( \alpha - \beta \) filter.

 Let us assume a one-dimensional world.
 We assume an aircraft that is moving radially away from the radar (or towards the radar).
-In the one-dimensional world, the angle to the radar is constant and the altitude of the aircraft is constant, as shown on the following figure.
+In the one-dimensional world, the angle to the radar is constant, and the aircraft altitude is constant, as shown in the following figure.

 The radar sends a track beam in the direction of the target at a constant rate.
 The track-to-track interval is \( \Delta t \).

-According to these equations, the aircraft range at the next track cycle equals the range at the current track cycle plus the target velocity multiplied by the track-to-track interval.
-Since we are assuming constant velocity in this example, the velocity at the next cycle equals the velocity at the current cycle.
+According to these equations, the aircraft range at the next tracking cycle equals the range at the current track cycle plus the target velocity multiplied by the track-to-track interval.
+Since we assume constant velocity in this example, the velocity at the next cycle equals the velocity at the current cycle.

 The above system of equations is called a State Extrapolation Equation (also called a Transition Equation or a Prediction Equation) and is also one of the five Kalman filter equations.
 This system of equations extrapolates the current state to the next state (prediction).

-We have already used the State Extrapolation Equation in the previous example, where we assumed that the weight at the next state is equal to weight at the current state.
+We have already used the State Extrapolation Equation in the previous example, where we assumed that the weight at the next state equals the weight at the current state.

-There is a general form of the State Extrapolation Equation in matrix notation, and we will learn it later.
+There is a general form of the State Extrapolation Equation in matrix notation.
+We will learn it later.

-In this example, we will use the above set of equations which are specific for our case.
+In this example, we use the above equations specific to our case.

 Now we are going to modify the State Update Equation for our example.

-Let the radar track-to-track ( \( \Delta t \) ) interval be 5 seconds.
-Assume that at time \( n - 1 \) the estimated range of the UAV (Unmanned Aerial Vehicle) is 30,000m and the estimated UAV velocity is 40m/s.
+Let the radar track-to-track ( \( \Delta t \) ) period be 5 seconds.
+Assume that at time \( n - 1 \), the estimated range of the UAV (Unmanned Aerial Vehicle) is 30,000m, and the estimated UAV velocity is 40m/s.

-The target velocity at time \( n \):
+The target velocity prediction for time \( n \):

 \[ \hat{\dot{x}}_{n,n-1}= \hat{\dot{x}}_{n-1,n-1}=40m/s \]

-However, at time \( n \) the radar measures range ( \( z_{n} \) ) of 30,110m and not 30,200m as expected.
-There is a gap of 90m between the expected (predicted) range and the measured range.
+However, at time \( n \), the radar measures range ( \( z_{n} \) ) of 30,110m and not 30,200m as expected.
+There is a 90m gap between the expected (predicted) range and the measured range.
 There are two possible reasons for this gap:

 Which of the two statements is true?